 How a business continuity plan helped one company recover from disaster

-Agricultural equipment maker Anderson Group was on a winning streak when fire destroyed 75% of its factory last fall.
-The skilled response of Anderson’s three young partners showed they weren’t ready to let the disaster stop their momentum.
+Agricultural equipment maker Anderson Group was doing well when a fire destroyed 75% of its factory in the fall of 2012.
+Fortunately, the skilled response of Anderson’s three young partners showed they weren’t ready to let the disaster stop their momentum.

 Patrice Desrochers was in a hotel room in the Czech Republic when he received an alarming telephone message: “Your factory is on fire.”
 From her living room, his mother could see a violent blaze ravaging the factory in Chesterville, Quebec.
 It was a rude awakening for Desrochers, who had just completed buying the company with his two partners a few months before.